loloof64/Flutter-Simple-Chess-Board/README.md

 - blackPlayerType : if it is black turn and this is set to `PlayerType.human`, then the user will be able to move pieces.
 Either with the click method, or with the drag and drop method.
 Otherwise, if set to `PlayerType.computer` and it is black turn, then the user won't be able to move pieces.
 - onMove : the given function will be called whenever a move is done on board by the user (if he's allowed to move pieces).
 It has a single `required` parameter `ShortMove move` which carries data about from/to cells, as well as promotion type which is nullable. **Notice that it's up to you to update the board or not based on the move you receive from this function.** You can use the [chess](https://pub.dev/packages/chess) package to get the new position.
 - onPromote: the given function is called whenever a promotion move is done on board by the user (if he's allowed to move pieces).
 You must return a `Future<PieceType?>`.
 The `Future` can wrap a `null` value in order to cancel.
 Otherwise, wrap a `PieceType` such as `PieceType.queen`.
+- onPromotionCommited : you should update the board logic here, as you get data about the move made and the selected promotion.
+The simplest way is to first change the promotion type of the given move data, and then try to update the board logic.
+(See example application code.)
 - showCoordinatesZone (optionnal) : says if you want to show coordinates and player turn around the board.
 Give `true` for showing it, or `false` for removing it.
 - lastMoveToHighlight (optionnal) : give data about the arrow to draw on the board, if any.
-You pass a `BoardArrow` with from/to cells `String` and color `Color` (such as `BoardArrow(from: 'e2', to: 'e4', color: Colors.blueAccent)`) if you want to draw an arrow, or `null` if you don't want any arrow on the board.
+You pass a `BoardArrow` with from/to cells `String` (such as `BoardArrow(from: 'e2', to: 'e4')`) if you want to draw an arrow, or `null` if you don't want any arrow on the board.
+Given that colors can be customized in the `ChessBoardColors` instance you give to the board.
 - showPossibleMoves (optional) : enable interactive tap-to-move functionality with visual move indicators.
 Set to `true` to show possible moves when a piece is selected.
 - normalMoveIndicatorBuilder (optional) : custom widget builder for normal move indicators (moves to empty squares).
 Receives the cell size as parameter and should return a widget.
 - captureMoveIndicatorBuilder (optional) : custom widget builder for capture move indicators (moves to squares with opponent pieces).
 Receives the cell size as parameter and should return a widget.
 - engineThinking (optionnal) : says if you want to show a `CircularProgressBar` in order to indicate that an engine is trying to compute next move for example.
+- boardColors : you pass a `ChessBoardColors` in which colors can be customized.
+See example project code.

 ## Project's repository